 I mean, that goes to the heart of it.

-And I was thinking about people like you, and I was thinking about people like Kathleen and and Paula, people that have gotten to know really well and and come to like and and view as friends.
+And I was thinking about people like Kathleen and Paula, people that I've gotten to know really well and come to like and view as friends.

 Oh, I know.

-But when after I sent out my tweet that went viral, she took you should be believed from her website.
+But after I sent out my tweet that went viral, she took you should be believed from her website.

 Why did you make the decision to self-publish?